Skip to content

 1. Strawberries and Dark Chocolate Are Best Friends

 Have you ever tried dipping full ripe strawberries into dark chocolate and feasting on them for breakfast?
-They are not just healthy and a great source of vitamin C but also have potent antioxidants making them awesome foods that lower blood glucose.
-You get around 13 grams of healthy cabs with this very easy recipe which translates into 120 calories.
+They are not just healthy and a great source of vitamin C but also have potent antioxidants that may support balanced blood glucose levels when consumed as part of a healthy diet.
+You get around 13 grams of healthy cabs with this very easy recipe which translates into 120 calories

 2. Peanut Butter Loves Whole-Grain Muffins